ooSahoo/Sarah-Lasaracina-Portfolio/shared/Booking-application.md

 ### Content sample

+This is an example from my personal recipe blog.
 The tone of voice is intentionally self-deprecating and playful, with ironic touches designed for readers who may not feel confident in the kitchen.

 [Crème caramel cake recipe](https://ricetteperpippe.com/en/blog/torta-creme-caramel-super-safe/)